Replicable-MARL/MARLlib/docs/source/algorithm/ppo_family.rst

 VDPPO: mixing a bunch of PPO agents' critics
 -----------------------------------------------------

+.. admonition:: Quick Facts

     - Value decomposition proximal policy optimization (VDPPO) is one of the extended version of :ref:`IPPO`.
     - Agent architecture of VDPPO consists of three modules: ``policy``, ``critic``, and ``mixer``.
-- VDPPO is the algorithms combined QMIX, VDA2C, and, PPO.
-- VDPPO needs one stage of information sharing on real/sampled data and predicted data.
     - VDPPO is proposed to solve cooperative tasks only.

 **Preliminary**: